vperasto/kahvakuulatreenit/README.md

+## License

-This software is licensed under the MIT License.
+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-However, commercial use is **not allowed** without explicit permission from the author.
+Commercial use is not allowed.
+Please give credit to **Vesa Perasto** if you share or modify the code.